SolidifiedPlayDoh/Solidifiedplaydoh/README.md

 - i have a roblox group :D [Dry Playdoh Studios](https://www.roblox.com/communities/35357014/Dry-Play-doh-Studios) and more!! check it all out or else >:3
 - im also tryna take over the internet but, like, gently.

   And I recently changed my username from cardsea to solidifiedplaydoh.
-I didn't read the effects because I was doing an autism :3, so some of my stuff is prolly f**ked up
+I didn't read the effects because I was doing an autism TwT so some of my stuff is prolly f**ked up